-Throughout the massacre, the hotel des Mille Collines became a refuge for those fleeing the violence, and thousands of people were hold up there, living in the direst of conditions.
-The academy Award winning film Hotel Rwanda tells the story of a manager Paul Rusesabagina, who risked his life and the life of his family to selflessly help so many others
+Throughout the massacre, the hotel des Mille Collines became a refuge for those fleeing the violence, and thousands of people were held up there, living in the direst of conditions.
+The Academy Award-winning film Hotel Rwanda tells the story of a manager Paul Rusesabagina, who risked his life and the life of his family to selflessly help so many others

-When the RPF finally swept the genocidaires from power in early July 1994, Kigali was wrecked, much of the city’s buildings were destroyed, and what little of the population remained alive were traumatised.
-As the Kigali Memorial centre so aptly puts it, Rwanda was dead.
+When the RPF finally swept the genocidaires from power in early July 1994, Kigali was wrecked, much of the city’s buildings were destroyed, and what little of the population remained alive was traumatised.
+As the Kigali Memorial center so aptly puts it, Rwanda was dead.

 Kigali Memorial Centre

 In the span of 100 days, an estimated one million Tusti and moderate Hutus were systematically butchered by the interahamwe is one of the most savage genocide in history.
 This memorial honors the 25,000 people buried here in mass graves and tries to explain how it was that the world watched as the genocide unfolded in this tiny, landlocked country.